With Citadel, the Australian startup Payble accelerated its path to CDR compliance.

 - A setup network using security best practices for VPC, a secure dedicated and isolated subnet for the database with access restrictions

 - Automated and centralized security checks and alerts, monitoring for anomalous or malicious activity, tracking user activity and API use, analyzing and visualizing of security data.

 Audit-Ready CDR Environment in 4 Weeks

 As a startup, speed is crucial to Payble.
-Compliance timeframes usually range between 12-18 months, however through the solution offered by Citadel and their partners, Payble had an audit-ready environment, and a completed audit carried out by AssuranceLab, within just 4 weeks.
+Compliance timeframes usually range between 12–18 months; however, through the solution offered by Citadel and their partners, Payble had an audit-ready environment, and a completed audit carried out by AssuranceLab, within just 4 weeks.

 Beyond accreditation, Payble now benefits from having a strong security and compliance foundation for its business, built by Citadel and based on AWS Well-Architected principles.

-Dedicated focus and specialisation
+Dedicated focus and specialization

-Through combining the skills and expertise of each partner working on the solution, Payble eliminated the need to hire specialised staff to focus on compliance and auditing, allowing a single internal staff member to work on compliance related issues.
+Through combining the skills and expertise of each partner working on the solution, Payble eliminated the need to hire specialized staff to focus on compliance and auditing, allowing a single internal staff member to work on compliance related issues.

 Accreditation costs cut by 50%